-National Portfolio Day (NPD) events are held annually in locations all over the country to help further the artistic development of young artists by bringing together experienced college representatives to review artwork and offer feedback.
-National Portfolio Days are about the exchange of information about prospective students’ work, college plans and concerns.
+National Portfolio Day (NPD) events are held annually to help further the artistic development of young artists by bringing together experienced college representatives to review artwork and offer feedback.
+National Portfolio Days, offered at the undergraduate and graduate levels, are about the exchange of information about prospective students’ work, college plans and concerns.

 Portfolios should include your best and most recent work, but it can also include works in progress, sketchbooks, tear sheets and creative writing.
 No admissions decisions or scholarship awards will be offered at National Portfolio Days, but RIT’s College of Art and Design can accept your portfolio as the visual portion of your application.

 A drawing RIT medical illustration student Tirzah Pilet presented at a National Portfolio Day event several years ago.